ESSEN’s Guide to London

 Hayward Gallery, central London: A landmark of brutalist architecture, Hayward Gallery’s year-round exhibition programme focuses on presenting a wide range of adventurous and influential artists from across the world.
 Hosting three to four major exhibitions each year, its contemporary curation and esteemed archive have drawn international acclaim with thought-provoking exhibitions including artists such as Hiroshi Sugimoto, Igshaan Adams, Tracey Emin and Antony Gormley.

 Farmers Markets, all over: Located in every borough, Farmers Markets are an incredible way to live like a local.
 From seasonal cut flowers to organic meat, fine cheese and an enormous range of fresh fruit and vegetables, it’s the perfect way to begin a weekend.
-Follow the advice of the incredibly knowledgeable stallholders and if you’re in Wimbledon, look out for Ellie’s Dairy.
+Follow the advice of the incredibly knowledgeable stallholders and if you’re in Wimbledon, look out for Ellie’s Dairy or head to the Highbury Farmers’ Market — A smaller, steadily growing addition to North London’s weekend rhythm.
+What it lacks in scale, it makes up for in quality — from day-boat fish and seasonal fruit and vegetables to grass-fed meats, heritage grain bread, artisan cheeses and freshly baked tarts.

 Mountain, Soho: Courtesy of the great minds behind Brat, Mountain is all about delicious natural flavours with a lengthy menu ideal for sharing.
 Spilt over two levels, the basement booths offer intimacy while the ground floor embraces the buzz of the kitchen.
 Designed for any number of guests, their signature dishes vary in size.
 From the sweet raw red prawns with house-made stracciatella to the whole lobster kaldereta, the open flames and wood fire promise a meal to remember.